 - Articulate the community benefit and outcomes

 - Short-list the projects

-- Prepare your stakeholder engagement plan – ensure all stakeholders are identified by segment
+- Prepare your stakeholder engagement plan – ensure all stakeholders are identified by the segment

-- Undertake stakeholder engagement – drive engagement 24/7 with compelling online tools via Engagement Hub.
+- Undertake stakeholder engagement – drive engagement 24/7 with compelling online tools like Engagement Hub.